 - the state of the literature about this problem and, if applicable, possible policy solutions;

 - ideas about possible policy options to address this problem; and

 - if appropriate, an argument for a particular policy solution.

 Policy briefs may bring to bear new empirical evidence to either describe a problem or a solution.
 Authors of policy briefs should strive for objectivity; they may make an argument, but the argument should be evidence-based and even-handed in its treatment of policy options.

-Format: Policy brief submissions should be no more than 12 pages in length, double-spaced, and written in Times New Roman size 12 font.
+Policy brief submissions should aim to be no more than 12 pages in length for the main text (e.g., excluding tables, figures, and references).
+Briefs should be double-spaced and written in Times New Roman size 12 font.

 We recommend that policy briefs have the following components:

 - introduction summarizing the problem and all key findings,